Jehmni/stride-well-app/FIX_SUMMARY.md

 - Removed problematic `typedClient.ts` file
 - Created direct RPC function implementations in `functions.ts`
 - Fixed the "supabaseUrl is required" error by ensuring the URL and key are properly defined
+- **IMPORTANT**: This app uses web-hosted Supabase, not local.
+All Supabase operations connect to the production web instance at `japrzutwtqotzyudnizh.supabase.co`

 ### 2. RPC Function Implementation
 - Simplified the approach by using direct RPC calls without complex type assertions